softwarecorner/2021-38-3/README.md

 Colorado School of Public Health,
 University of Colorado Anschutz Medical Campus

 Have you ever presented null results to disappointed researchers, and then been asked the question “but what about interactions; are any of those significant?”
 I have heard this question from clinicians and researchers from many fields of science.
 While usually asked in earnest, **this question is a dangerous one**; the sheer number of interactions can greatly inflate the number of false discoveries in the interactions, resulting in difficult-to-interpret models with many unnecessary interactions.
 Still, there are times when these expeditions are necessary and fruitful.
 Thankfully, useful tools are now available to help with the process.
 This article discusses two regularization-based approaches: Group-Lasso INTERaction-NET (glinternet) and the Sparsity-Ranked Lasso (SRL).
-The glinternet method implements a hierarchy-preserving selection and estimation procedure, while the SRL is a hierarchy-preferring regularization method which operates under ranked sparsity principles (in short, ranked sparsity methods ensure interactions are treated more skeptically than main effects a priori).
+The glinternet method implements a hierarchy-preserving selection and estimation procedure, while the SRL is a hierarchy-preferring regularization method which operates under ranked sparsity principles (in short, ranked sparsity methods ensure interactions are treated more skeptically than main effects *a priori*).

-## Useful package #1: ranked sparsity methods via sparseR.
+## Useful package #1: ranked sparsity methods via **sparseR**

-While currently in a beta-phase, the sparseR package has been designed to make dealing with interactions and polynomials much more analyst-friendly.
-Building on the recipes package, sparseR has many built-in tools to facilitate the prepping of a model matrix with interactions and polynomials; these features are presented in the package website located at https://petersonr.github.io/sparseR/.
-The simplest way to implement the SRL in sparseR is via a single call to the sparseR() function, here demonstrated with Fisher’s iris data set:
+While currently in a beta-phase, the **sparseR** package has been designed to make dealing with interactions and polynomials much more analyst-friendly.
+Building on the recipes package, **sparseR** has many built-in tools to facilitate the prepping of a model matrix with interactions and polynomials; these features are presented in the package website located at https://petersonr.github.io/sparseR/.
+The simplest way to implement the SRL in **sparseR** is via a single call to the `sparseR()` function, here demonstrated with Fisher’s `iris` data set:

 ```r
 (srl <- sparseR(Sepal.Width ~ ., data = iris, k = 1, seed = 1))